Mugesh76/Common-Drain-Amplifier/README.md

 ## Creating New Library & Schematic:

 Library: File -> New -> Library, name it (e.g., VLSILAB_EXP_2), and attach it to the technology library gpdk045.
 Schematic Cell View: Go to File -> New -> Cell View, set up the library, cell, and view as follows: Library: Select your created library.
-Cell Name: E.g., Common_drain.
+Cell Name: E.g., diff amplifier_sche.
 View: Schematic.
 Adding Components and Connections:

 Use the instance tool to add components such as nmos1v and pmos1v.
 Add input and output pins, and make all connections using the wire tool.
 ![Screenshot 2024-11-11 190958](https://github.com/user-attachments/assets/52989d6c-d832-472a-9057-e7921ebf8034)